overview/overview-server/znmeb-docker/overview-developer/README.md

 1. Install Ubuntu 14.04.1 LTS "Trusty Tahr" 64-bit in a virtual machine.
 The machine needs at least 2 GB of RAM and a 40 GB virtual hard drive.
 1. Start the virtual machine.
+1. Install the VirtualBox Guest Additions and reboot the VM.
 1. ***VERY IMPORTANT:*** You will need to edit `/etc/hosts`.
 Open a terminal and type

     ```